10 Non-technical Jobs in Tech and How to Get Them

 As a product manager, you would oversee the production of a product or service that a company provides.
 This dynamic job is also among the highest-paying non-tech jobs in technology.
 The role is multifaceted and comprehensive, requiring the ability to consult and work with other teams, including engineering and marketing, to develop a thorough understanding of the product and the value it offers customers and clients.
 In this position, you will meet customer expectations by understanding the desires of various consumers.

-Essential skills to obtain for this position are communications, business, research, and analysis.
+Essential skills to obtain for this position are communication, business, research, and analysis.
 Product managers oversee teams from the beginning of a project to the end, making them an essential part of a successful business.
 You will be involved in the product, from brainstorming and strategizing to development, release, and reporting.

 Requirements: Bachelor’s degree in business or marketing; customer service experience

 As a customer success manager, you will act as the bridge between the customer and the company.
-This consultative position aims to meet clients' needs, gain support for a company, and provide solutions to customer issues.
+This consultative position aims to meet clients' needs, gain support for the company, and provide solutions to customer issues.
 You will need skills like active listening, empathy, and problem-solving, all of which contribute to positive relationship management.
-The specific duties in this position depend on the company and client needs but share a general goal of customer satisfaction through valuing the customer's needs.
+The specific duties in this position depend on the company and client needs, but share a general goal of customer satisfaction through valuing the customer's needs.

 Requirements: Bachelor's degree in human resources management or information technology